 In a few models, the bake selection turns on the baking element solely, which is particularly useful for cooking casseroles.
 The broil selection on the other hand starts the broil element only.
 The broiler cooks food from top to bottom.
 But like the bottom set of elements, it doesn’t come with a temperature control switch.
 So, until it’s manually switched off, it will heat up to the highest temperature.

+How Do Ovens Work?
 It’s good to know that the baking element necessarily doesn’t always sit at the base of the oven cavity.
 Rather, some brands of ovens may have the baking element hidden underneath the oven’s base.
 Due to this structural arrangement, cleaning spills and food residues becomes a fairly easy task as they don’t lodge against the element or the supporting legs.

 Another detail worth taking into account is the dual element assembly of the broil element at the top.